TheNexusAvenger/Tesla-Music-Folder-Manager/README.md

 - `extensionsWhitelist` (optional): Optional list of file extensions to allow.
 By default, any file is allowed.
 - `fileWhitelist` (optional): Optional list of allowed file paths.
 Regular expressions are supported.
 - `fileBlacklist` (optional): Optional list of not allowed file paths.
 Regular expressions are supported.
+- `addIndexPrefix` (optional): If `true`, an index will be added to the song name. *This is intended for the Lucid Air/Gravity, which ignore file names.*

 Below is an example configuration to copy from `C:\Users\User\Music` to `D:` for only `mp3` and `m4a` files.